How to Build Credit When You Have No History

 3. Pay Attention to Hard vs. Soft Credit Checks

 Soft credit checks usually come from a free online program such as Credit Karma.
 These don’t affect your credit score.

 Companies usually do hard checks when you’re applying for a loan or credit card.
 These are ordered from one of the three major credit bureaus and stay on your credit report for two years.
 FICO may disregard them after about a year.
 Hard credit checks could potentially bring your score down by a few points.

 Final Thoughts on How to Build Credit

 You’ll also want to be mindful of how much you’re borrowing.
-Keep any balances low if you do end up with a credit card or loan.
+Keep any balances low if you do end up with a credit card or a loan.
 Another common myth is that carrying a balance is good for building credit.
 Not so, my friend!

-Using these five tips, you can build credit even when you have none — and open up more opportunities, rather than limit them.
+Using these tips, you can build credit even when you have none — and open up more opportunities, rather than limit them.